babykuracha/demo/document/readme.md

 ---

-### 8. Conclusion
+### ✅ 8.
+Conclusion

-By applying the design thinking methodology, HematoVision was developed with a human-centered approach.
-It successfully automates blood cell classification while being fast, accurate, and easy to use—ultimately aiming to support medical professionals in their diagnostic tasks.
+By applying the **Design Thinking methodology**, HematoVision was developed with a human-centered focus.
+The result is a fast, accurate, and user-friendly tool for blood cell classification that supports medical professionals and improves healthcare workflows.